yegor256/blog/_drafts/_sibit.md

 You give it to someone who wants to send you a payment.
 A transaction in Bitcoin is not what you're used to thinking about when you imagine a bank transaction.
-A Bitcoin [transaction](https://en.bitcoin.it/wiki/Transaction) has a number of _input_ and _ouput_ addresses.
-Say, three inputs of 10 BTC each and two ouputs of 25 BTC and 5 BTC.
+A Bitcoin [transaction](https://en.bitcoin.it/wiki/Transaction) has a number of _input_ and _output_ addresses.
+Say, three inputs of 10 BTC each and two outputs of 25 BTC and 5 BTC.
 The sum of all inputs must be equal to the sum of all outputs.

 Thus, in one transaction you can move a lot of digital money between addresses.
-You can take a hundred input addresses and send them to another hundred ouput addresses.
+You can take a hundred input addresses and send them to another hundred output addresses.
 This is what surprised me a bit when I discovered it.
 The transactions could be pretty large in size.
 And the sizes matter.
 They are calculated in bytes.
 A transaction with one input and one output will consume [about](https://bitcoin.stackexchange.com/questions/1195/) 220 bytes.